GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 This Genesys Cloud Developer Blueprint explains how to build an inbound email flow in Genesys Cloud that leverages AWS Comprehend's machine learning classifier to classify an email and route the email to a specific queue.
 The blueprint also demonstrates how to:
 - Train the AWS machine learning classifier.
 - Use AWS Lambda to build a microservice which invokes the classifier.
-- Leverage the AWS API Gateway endpoint.
+- Use the Amazon API Gateway endpoint.
-- Leverage CX as Code configuration tool to deploy all of the required Genesys Cloud objects.
+- Use CX as Code configuration tool to deploy all the required Genesys Cloud objects.

 ## Scenario
-A financial services business has product offerings for 401Ks, IRAs and 529 college savings account.
-It has three distinct call center groups with agents who specialize in each of these financial service products.
+A financial services business has product offerings for 401Ks, IRAs, and 529 college savings account.
+It has three distinct contact center groups with agents who specialize in each of these financial service products.
 When the organization receives emails regarding these product offerings, it requires the emails to be classified and routed to the specific group of agents.
 If the email cannot be classified, then it must be sent to the general support queue.

 ## Solution
-The solution is to use the Genesys Cloud architect email flow that processes the email and routes it to a specific queue.
-Genesys Cloud uses AWS Comprehend which uses machine learning classifier to classify the email.
+The solution is to use the Genesys Cloud Architect email flow that processes the email and routes it to a specific queue.
+Genesys Cloud uses AWS Comprehend which uses the machine learning classifier to classify the email.

 The following illustration shows the components that are involved in the solution:
   1. A customer sends an email to the services.
-  2. The email architect flow uses the Genesys Cloud [data action](https://help.mypurecloud.com/articles/about-the-data-actions-integrations/) to invoke a REST-based service, and sends the email body and subject to the REST service for classification.
+  2. The email flow uses the Genesys Cloud [data action](https://help.mypurecloud.com/articles/about-the-data-actions-integrations/) to invoke a REST-based service, and sends the email body and subject to the REST service for classification.
   3. [Amazon API gateway](https://aws.amazon.com/api-gateway/), an AWS service, exposes the REST service.
 The API gateway forwards the request to [AWS Lambda](https://aws.amazon.com/lambda/) to process the classification request.
-Lambda invokes the [AWS Comprehend](https://aws.amazon.com/comprehend/) classifier endpoint to classify the contents of the email body in real-time.
-If the Lambda is able to classify the email at a 75% confidence or higher level, it returns one of three categories back to the email flow: 401K, IRA, or 529.
+Lambda invokes the [AWS Comprehend](https://aws.amazon.com/comprehend/) classifier endpoint to classify the contents of the email body in real time.
+If the Lambda is able to classify the email at a 75 percent confidence or better level, it returns one of the three categories back to the email flow: 401K, IRA, or 529.
 Then, the email flow looks up for the queue ID and routes the email to the queue.
-If the REST classifier cannot reach this level of confidence, the REST service returns an empty string.
-In this scenario, the call flow will fallback to a general support queue.
+If the classifier cannot reach this level of confidence, then the REST service returns an empty string and the call flow falls back to a general support queue.

-  4. The flow takes the returned classification, looks up the queue with the same name and then routes the email to the targeted queue.
+  4. The flow takes the returned classification, looks up the queue with the same name, and then routes the email to the targeted queue.
-  5. When an agent receives the email, they will respond to the customer directly from the Genesys Cloud application.
+  5. When agents receive the email, they respond to the customer directly from the Genesys Cloud application.

 ![Email Routing and Classification using AWS Comprehend](images/EmailClassifier.png "Routing and Classification using AWS Comprehend")